West Africa Trips: Visa Information

 For some of the visas you need to apply for in advance, you may be required to attend the embassy in person for an interview.
 If you do not have an embassy in your country for a particular visa you may have to send your passport overseas to the closest embassy.
 This will increase the amount of time your passport needs to be available for before the trip starts.

 Prices are listed in Euros [EUR] or US Dollars [USD] for cost of the visa ONLY.
-If you have to apply for a visa in advance through an agency such as Travcour, you will need to add the service charge on top of this.
+If you have to apply for a visa in advance through a visa agent you will need to add the service charge on top of this.

 INFORMATION TO NOTE